aviddiviner/Socket.IO-sessions/README.md

     ).listen(3000);

     // Listen with Socket.IO
-    var socket = io.listen(app);
+    var iolistener = io.listen(app);

 To allow Socket.IO to access our sessions, we do the following:

     // Make Socket.IO session aware
-    var ssocket = sio.enable(socket, mystore);
+    var socket = sio.enable({
+      socket: iolistener,
+      store:  mystore,
+      parser: connect.cookieParser()
+    });

-This adds new events that we can listen for using the `ssocket.on(...)` listener.
+This adds new events that we can listen for using the `socket.on(...)` listener.
 Let's take a look at how we use these.

 ### Per-connection session handling
 This method loads the session from the store at the start of the connection, and then writes it on disconnect.
 You do this by adding a listener for the `sconnection` event, as follows:

-    var socket = sio.enable(io.listen(app), store);

     socket.on('sconnection', function(client, session){
         // Client connected, session loaded
         client.on('message', function(message){ ... });
         client.on('disconnect', function(){
-            // Client disconnected, session saved after this event });
+            // Client disconnected, session saved after this callback });
     });

 It is worth noting that if your application crashes, then the post-disconnect callback will never be called.
 So any changes you made to the session while that connection was active would be lost.

 ### Per-message session handling
 This method will reload the session each time a message is received and then write it back to the store after firing the `smessage` callback.
-You use this as follows:
+You use this by passing the `per_message:true` option, as follows:

-    var socket = sio.enable(io.listen(app), store, {per_message:1});
+    var socket = sio.enable({
+      socket: io.listen(app),
+      store:  mystore,
+      parser: connect.cookieParser(),
+      per_message: true   // <-- Add this option
+    });

     socket.on('sconnection', function(client){
         client.on('smessage', function(message, session){
-            // Play with the session, it gets saved after this event });
+            // Play with the session, it gets saved after this callback });
         client.on('disconnect', function(){ ... });
     });